superg3m/SFE_V2/README.md

 	- [] Implement Audio
 	- [] Maybe see if using singletons is worth it?
 (I can do this now because I don't have a dll)
 	- [] Request system obviously can be thrown out
-	- [] Multiple Cameras (camera's as entities)
+	- [] Multiple Cameras (camera's as entities) (Should be able to toggle the active camera and switch view points)
+	- [] Dx11 backend
+	- [] ParticleEmitter
 	- [] Shadow mapping
-	- [] Approaching Zero Driver Overhead in OpenGL (Check if VAO is already bound for example)

 	- [] I can probably get away with allowing entitys to have a pointer to their parent because passing around the manager for that is really annoying just to get world space
 	- [] Profile and code instrumentation in imgui
+	- [] Job system (Load assets on another thread return a MeshHandle and then switch out the underlying slot)
+	- [] In theory the Handles can actually hold the commonalities?
+Then the mesh slot can hold the api specific stuff
 	- [] Scene system with nice lighting abilities (spotlight, sunlight, pointlights)
 		- [] directional light
 		- [] spotlight